 A Piano.
 (Now, that’s a good riddle!)

 33.)
-People always buy me to eat, but they never eat me.
+People always buy me to eat but never eat me.
 What am I?

 A plate.